xta0/xta0.me/_posts/2023-06-28-Swift-in-depth-1.md

 - First party Swift code is the simplest case.
 Every target already specifies its deps in its BUCK/Bazel file.
 - For each compile action then we traverse the deps collecting all the SwiftCompile rules and collecting the paths to their output.
-- These paths are collected in JSON file which is passed to the compiler using `-explicit-swift-module-map-file`
+- These paths are collected in a JSON file which is passed to the compiler using `-explicit-swift-module-map-file`
 - We need the transitive dependencies at each step as each Swift module embeds references to its own dependencies.
 - The size of this set can be reduced by adopting `@_implementationOnly` imports, which allow for private deps in Swift code.
 Only the exported_deps need to be traversed.